intel/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 - In order to run a ThingsBoard&reg; server instance on the same device as Intel Manageability, see [**Changing ThingsBoard&reg; Server Port**](#changing-thingsboardreg-server-port).
 In particular, avoid setting the ThingsBoard port to 8883 as it will conflict with the INBM MQTT port.

+#### Compatibility and Installation Instructions for ThingsBoard

-#### NOTE: ThingsBoard is currently compatible with the following:
+Please be aware that ThingsBoard is compatible with the following versions:
-* ThingsBoard 3.4.2
+- ThingsBoard 3.4.2
-* ThingsBoard 3.3.1
+- ThingsBoard 3.3.1

-ThingsBoard does not directly provide documentation for old releases but the install guide for ThingsBoard 3.4.1 CE for Ubuntu can be found here (this has been tested with 3.4.2--simply replace any '3.4.1' in the guide with '3.4.2'): https://web.archive.org/web/20221006202514/https:/thingsboard.io/docs/user-guide/install/ubuntu/

-The above link will also work for ThingsBoard 3.3.1; in the install guide, simply replace '3.4.1' with '3.3.1' in the listed steps.
+It's important to note that ThingsBoard provides documentation primarily for the latest releases.
+For legacy versions, documentation may not be directly available from our official resources.
+However, an installation guide intended for ThingsBoard 3.4.1 CE on Ubuntu is applicable for versions 3.4.2 and 3.3.1, with minor adjustments.
+To adapt the guide for version 3.4.2, users are instructed to replace '3.4.1' with '3.4.2'.
+The mentioned guide is accessible through the following link hosted on web.archive.org, which captures previous versions of our website: [Installation Guide](https://web.archive.org/web/20221006202514/https:/thingsboard.io/docs/user-guide/install/ubuntu/).

+For those installing ThingsBoard version 3.3.1, the same guide applies.
+Simply substitute '3.4.1' with '3.3.1' in the relevant sections of the guide.
+This approach ensures a comprehensive installation process for these particular versions.

 #### Setting up ThingsBoard TLS